Twenty-one days of daily Bible-based devotional

 denomination, the Church of the

 Nazarene.
-Overcome with adoration they've begun to shout praises to God and raise their
+Overcome with adoration, they've begun to praise God and raise their

 arms.